Slightly more Republicans than Democrats voted on Florida’s first day of in-person voting

 As in other states, Democrats retain a distinct advantage among the 2.7 million Floridians who have mailed in their ballots so far; the breakdown among those voters is 49 percent Democratic and 30 percent Republican, according to the state figures.
 In 18 states across the nation that track partisan affiliation, Democrats so far have outvoted Republicans by a more than 2-to-1 margin, according to data compiled by Michael McDonald, a political scientist at the University of Florida.
-In the battleground Pennsylvania, Democrats have cast 4 out of every 5 ballots to date.
+In the battleground state of Pennsylvania, Democrats have outvoted Republicans 4 to 1.

 The data does not reflect actual vote choices, which will not be counted until Election Day.